ShoderSTDL/localtunnel-client/README.md

 ## Changelog

- * 2023-03-05: Fixed the issue where some servers were unable to run in the background.
+ * 2023-03-05: Fixed issue with background on some servers causing execution problem.
 To properly install additional modules using npm, run webui.sh or launch.py.
  Do not directly run webui.py as it skips the installation process.

 ## Requirements